ssannejohansson/MS1-adopt-a-senior/README.md

 **Footer** <br>
 The footer is created using a [Bootstrap](https://getbootstrap.com) grid to make it fully responsive.
 At desktop, it's a two-column-layout and from tablet to mobile it comes down to one column. <br>
+*For now, there's no function at the "Help us with our mission" button, other than a redirection to a thank-you page.
+This will be implimented in a later version* <br>
 <img src="assets/images/readme/footer-desktop.png">
 <img src="assets/images/readme/footer-mobiletablet.png">

 ### Future Implentations
 - In the future, I will add a section at the adoption page dedicated for **success stories** to meet the user stories.
 Even further, this could develop into a separate forum-page for people to write stories, share pictures and encouragements.

+- The "Help us with our misson" button will trigger a modal where the user can choose a amount to donate.
+When this is done, the page will redirect to the thank-you page.

 - In a later update I'll also be adding a newsletter.
 This will function through a "Sign up for our newsletter" button that will trigger a modal where you can sign up for the newsletter.
 The newsletter will include new cats at the shelter, previous adoptions, success stories and guidance.